 As an actor Claudia has performed in Irish theatres such as The Samuel Beckett Theatre, The New Theatre and Smock Alley, on RTÉ Television and in several independent films.
 She is currently teaching Stage Acting at the Norris Centre at Northwestern University.

 Claudia is a PhD candidate at Northwestern University in the Interdisciplinary PhD in Theatre and Drama program.
-Her research examines how female gendered new media devices, or what she terms 'virtual women', perform gender, race, and labour.
+Her research examines how female gendered objects and technologies, or what she terms 'virtual women', perform logics of gendered and racialized embodiment.
 She is the recipient of several academic accolades including a Gold Medal from Trinity College, Dublin (BA in Drama and Theatre Studies), the Herman Diedrich and Richard Johnson Families Scholarship and the Dissertation Development Program Fellowship (Northwestern University.)